 When it's summer in Western Connecticut, it's time for ice cream at Rich Farm.
-In business for more than a century and known to travelers as a farm stand selling tomatoes and corn fresh off the vine, Rich Farm only recently started making and selling ice cream made using cream from the family's herd of dairy cows.
+In business for more than a century and known to travelers as a farm stand selling tomatoes and corn fresh off the vine, Rich Farm also sells ice cream made using cream from the family's herd of dairy cows.

 The ice cream is fresh, innocent, and fun to eat: not sinfully rich or overly sophisticated.
-Just excellent ice cream, the kind that perfectly rounds out a lazy summer afternoon.
+Just good ice cream, the kind that perfectly rounds out a lazy summer afternoon.
 The flavor repertoire is broad, including excellent maple-walnut, mocha almond fudge, and chocolate peanut butter swirl.
-In honor of June being National Dairy Month, Rich Farms concocted Purple Cow (black raspberry ice cream with chocolate chunks), Brown Cow (chocolate ice cream with chocolate brownie bits), Cow Pie (chocolate ice cream with raisins, walnuts, and chocolate chunks), Holstein (vanilla with fudge swirl), and Cowabunga (coconut with pineapple chunks).
+A few years back, in honor of June being National Dairy Month, Rich Farms concocted Purple Cow (black raspberry ice cream with chocolate chunks), Brown Cow (chocolate ice cream with chocolate brownie bits), Cow Pie (chocolate ice cream with raisins, walnuts, and chocolate chunks), Holstein (vanilla with fudge swirl), and Cowabunga (coconut with pineapple chunks).

 In the fall, as ice cream season winds down, Rich Farm is known as the place to go for pumpkins, Indian corn, and hay rides.